gulrak/cadmium/README.md

 checkout or download the source.

 ### Linux / macOS

+The Linux build of Cadmium has the same prerequisites that raylib has and as thus the following packages are expected to be installed:

+* **Ubunbtu:** `libasound2-dev libx11-dev libxrandr-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxcursor-dev libxinerama-dev libwayland-dev libxkbcommon-dev`
+* **Fedora:** `alsa-lib-devel mesa-libGL-devel libX11-devel libXrandr-devel libXi-devel libXcursor-devel libXinerama-devel libatomic`
+* **Arch:** `alsa-lib mesa libx11 libxrandr libxi libxcursor libxinerama`

+Additionally, if building for Wayland, one needs `wayland-devel libxkbcommon-devel wayland-protocols-devel` and add the `-DUSE_WAYLAND=ON` option to the initial CMake call.

+For macOS, only the Xcode commandline tools and CMake are needed.

 Open a terminal, enter the directory where the code was extracted and run: